vizetar/SingletonDemo/README.md

 # SingletonDemo
 This is about one of the Creational Design pattern which is Singleton - Basic Architecture.

-Creational design pattern deals with objects creation mechanism, it expalins creation of object in the manner which is suitable to a given situation.
+Creational design pattern deals with objects creation mechanism, it explains creation of object in the manner which is suitable to a given situation.
 Singleton use when we ensure that only one object of particular class should be instantiated.
 That single instance will be responsible to coordinate actions across the applications. client1,client2,client3 -> all want to work with SINGLETON INSTANCE -> this instance work with tasks in application.
 Singleton controls concurrent access of resources & ensure only one instance of class created by declaring all constructor of class to be private.